nginxinc/docker-nginx/modules/README.md

 # Adding third-party modules to nginx official image

-It's possible to extend a mainline image with third-party modules either from your own instuctions following a simple filesystem layout/syntax using `build_module.sh` helper script, or falling back to package sources from [pkg-oss](https://github.com/nginx/pkg-oss).
+It's possible to extend a mainline image with third-party modules either from your own instructions following a simple filesystem layout/syntax using `build_module.sh` helper script, or falling back to package sources from [pkg-oss](https://github.com/nginx/pkg-oss).